intel/confidential-computing-zoo/cczoo/horizontal_fl/README.md

 test-sgx.sh worker3
 ```

-We can see the training process in the workers' terminal.
+You can see the training process in the workers' terminal.

 ### Image classification